root-project/web/for_developers/shifters_instructions/index.md

 feedback needs to be given within 24 hours after the PR submission.
 Simple PRs should be reviewed.
 For simple PRs submitted by a contributor, the shifter should merge them immediately if they are acceptable (i.e. passing continuous integration and shifter's review).

+### Incoming issues
+The shifter should check incoming issues for completeness and do an assignment where it is clear.